Zero raises $20 million from NEA and others for a credit card that works like debit – TechCrunch

 “Zero is completely focused on their card programs and building a differentiated solution that actually provides a value proposition that resonates with consumers.
 We’ve also been fascinated by the growth of debit outpacing credit, and we think that our solution gives consumers the best of both worlds,” he adds.

-Zero is currently iOS-only, but is working on an Android version which is expected to be ready in August.
+Zero is currently iOS-only, but is working on an Android version that is expected to be ready in August.